rjourde/CheatyJSON/README.md

 Installation
 -------------

-To install this, simply add the **.xcodeproj** to your project, and whenever you want to use it in your code, simply type :
+To install this, simply add the **.xcodeproj** to your project, and do not forget to link the **.framework**

+Whenever you want to use it in your code, simply type :

 > ```swift
 > import CheatyJSON